DIY Outdoor Sectional Couch

 Yes, you can build furniture too!
-This DIY outdoor sectional couch uses 2x4s and crib mattress as cushions to create a timeless and functional piece.
+Get plans for your own DIY outdoor sectional couch that uses 2x4" lumber and crib mattresses as seat cushions.
+This corner sofa is great for a porch or patio.

 Yes, you can build furniture too!
 This DIY outdoor sectional sofa uses 2x4s and crib mattress as cushions to create a timeless and functional piece.

-For months, we’ve been trying to figure out our screened porch.
+It took us a really long time to figure out our screened porch.
 It’s on the smaller side and, because of windows, is kind of difficult for furniture placement.
-But, a few months ago, I stumbled upon an amazing online tutorial for how to make a sectional out of 2x4s.
+A few months ago, I stumbled upon an amazing online tutorial for how to make a sectional out of 2x4s.
 I knew this would be beyond perfect for our porch, so Noah and I decided to take it on!

 finished outdoor sectional with mattress cushion and pillows